Priors#

 Example 2: Encouraging Positive Amplitude Values#

 In the next example, we want to encourage the amplitude to have positive, i.e. physical, values.
-Instead of setting hard bounds, we can also set a uniform prior, which prefers positive values over negatives.
+Instead of setting hard bounds, we can also set a uniform prior, which prefers positive values to negatives.

 model_weak = SkyModel(